 The winter months can be a pain in more ways than one.
 Apart from the disruption that cold and rainy weather often brings to our daily routines, many people report that their musculoskeletal (MSK) issues such as back pain and knee pain feel worse in cold weather conditions.

 Whether it’s a stiff joint, torn muscle or achy neck from too much screen time in a chilly office, there are many studies showing the association between MSK pain and lower temperatures.
-A European study across six countries revealed that 67% of people with osteoarthritis reported that the weather influenced their levels of pain.
+A European study across six countries revealed that 67% of people with pain reported that the weather influenced their levels of pain.
 A further study showed that rates of neck and back pain amongst construction workers increased in colder weather.

 Did you know?
 The Arthritis Foundation found that every 10-degree drop in temperature corresponds with an incremental increase in pain amongst people with arthritis.